Pioneer Valley Christian Academy

 Pioneer Valley Christian Academy is a private, non-denominational Christian school in Springfield, Massachusetts, United States.
 Founded in 1972, the school is accredited by the Association of Christian Schools International (ACSI) and the New England Association of Christian Schools (NEACS).
 The school has over 350 students in pre-K through Grade 12.

-On August 19, 2014, Pioneer Valley Christian School unveiled a new sign and logo.
-The new sign and logo highlight the name change to Pioneer Valley Christian Academy(PVCA) which school officials believe better reflects its academic offerings.
+On August 19, 2014, Pioneer Valley Christian School (PVCS) unveiled a new sign and logo.
+The new sign and logo highlight the name change to Pioneer Valley Christian Academy (PVCA), which school officials believe reflects its academic offerings better.